hkwilliamchiu/web-scrapping/README.md

 # web-scrapping
-Some code that I wrote for fun and self-learning.
+Some code that I wrote for fun.
 It <br/>
   * scrapes the NBER RA positions website (https://www.nber.org/career-resources/research-assistant-positions-not-nber),
   * creates a .txt file saved to your computer
   * sends an email to your mailbox containing the 3 latest positing in case there is new positing